Sailor kills 2, himself in attack at Pearl Harbor shipyard

 The military didn’t release a motive or any identifying information about the sailor who opened fire Wednesday at Pearl Harbor Naval Shipyard.
 A third victim is in stable condition at a hospital.
 Joint Base Pearl Harbor-Hickam has reopened following a lockdown.

-Joint Base Pearl Harbor-Hickam, one of the Navy’s major installations, said the shooting began around 2:30 p.m.
+Joint Base Pearl Harbor-Hickam, one of the military’s major installations, said the shooting began around 2:30 p.m.
 The military didn’t release a motive.

+Navy Rear Adm.
+Robert Chadwick, the commander of Navy Region Hawaii, said he didn’t know what type of weapon the shooter used.
+He said people aren’t authorized to bring their personal weapons on base.

+“Obviously, our thoughts are with the families of the victims and everyone involved.
+I can say that we are mobilizing support services for naval shipyard personnel as well as everyone else who may be affected by this tragic event,” Chadwick said.

 Hawaii Gov. David Ige said the White House has offered assistance from federal agencies and that the state is also ready to help if needed.